 The Men's Chorus

 Each year the choir includes a diverse and unique representation of the university community.
 Choir members originate not only from the United States and Canada, but from countries throughout the world.
 Of the 180 members only a few are music majors with the remainder drawn from every college and department of the university.
-Over 2/3 of the chorus have served LDS missions throughout the world, and a large number are planning to serve after their 18th or 19th birthdays.

 They have earned their popularity through hours of dedicated rehearsal, diverse repertoire, and a uniquely powerful and unified sound.
 Because of this, Men’s Chorus performances showcase the talents of individual choir members through vocal solos, instrumental accompaniment, and movement.
 As such, being selected from classical, spiritual, hit, and folk pieces, the music in a Men’s Chorus performance is sure to please all ages.